Tonywuhk/realai.org/exploration.md

 ---
 # Exploration

 Exploration encourages agents to cover the space of possible strategies broadly in order to avoid getting stuck in a local optima.
 It is an important approach to [intrinsic motivation](http://realai.org/intrinsic-motivation).
 A simple form of exploration is \\(\epsilon\\)-greedy where at every time step an agent picks a random action with a small probability \\(\epsilon\\).
-There is no obvious "motivation" in this example, and most forms of exploration covered in this section involve more sophisticated designs, perhaps better described using the word *curiosity*.
+Another form is to add noise to the parameters of models used in common RL algorithms ([Plappert et al., 2017](https://arxiv.org/abs/1706.01905)).
+There is no obvious "motivation" in these examples, and most forms of exploration covered in this section involve more sophisticated designs, perhaps better described using the word *curiosity*.

 The **Bootstrapped DQN** ([Osband et al., 2016](https://arxiv.org/abs/1602.04621)) architecture consists of several "heads" independently branching off a shared network.
 In each episode, a random head is selected for exploration, then the agent follows the head's optimal policy to fill the replay buffer, including a random mask per step to indicate which heads will use this step's data when trained by the standard DQN algorithm.